-10. The internal element consists of a self-assessment based on the questionnaire contained in the appendix.
-The questionnaire will be distributed to former and current members of the Multidisciplinary Expert Panel and the Bureau; the secretariat, including the technical support units; members of IPBES task forces; and co-chairs and coordinating lead authors of completed and ongoing IPBES assessments.
+11. The internal element consists of a self-assessment based on the questionnaire contained in the appendix, finalized in accordance with paragraphs 3-5 of decision IPBES-5/2.
+The questionnaire will be distributed to former and current members of the Multidisciplinary Expert Panel and the Bureau; the secretariat, including the technical support units; members of IPBES task forces; co-chairs and coordinating lead authors of completed and ongoing IPBES assessments; and national focal points.
 On the basis of the results of the questionnaire, the internal review team (see para.
 5 above) will prepare, in consultation with all members of the Bureau and Multidisciplinary Expert Panel, a report from an internal perspective.
 The report will be presented for the information of the Plenary at its sixth session, and will serve as an input to the overall review process.